Danyc0/advent-of-code-bot/README.md

 If you raise a PR, I'll test it, give some feedback and then (evenutally) merge it.

-This project aims to follow PEP8, but with a line length of 120 characters, and [PEP8 Speaks](https://github.com/OrkoHunter/pep8speaks/) will perk up in the comments of your PR if you go against this.
+This project aims to follow PEP8, but with a line length of 120 characters, and [PEP8 Speaks](https://github.com/OrkoHunter/pep8speaks/) and [Travis CI](https://travis-ci.com/Danyc0/advent-of-code-bot) will perk up in the comments of your PR if you go against this.